 A WIL or placement education partner is an agent, contractor, collaborating agency, facility, industry, organisation, school, site or placement provider that provides structured and supervised practical experience for you for the purposes of a qualification.

-A post-secondary education provider is responsible for ensuring that fieldwork partners provide reasonable adjustments for you and comply with the requirements of the Commonwealth Disability Discrimination Act 1992 and the Commonwealth Disability Standards for Education 2005.
-To ensure you are aware of your right to reasonable adjustments, post-secondary education providers should ensure that you are advised of these rights during orientation and at the commencement of each semester when fieldwork is undertaken.
+A post-secondary education provider is responsible for ensuring that WIL partners provide reasonable adjustments for you and comply with the requirements of the Commonwealth Disability Discrimination Act 1992 and the Commonwealth Disability Standards for Education 2005.
+To ensure you are aware of your right to reasonable adjustments, post-secondary education providers should ensure that you are advised of these rights during orientation and at the commencement of each semester when WIL is undertaken.

 If you meet essential entry requirements to a post-secondary education provider, you cannot be prevented from enrolling in a course because of your disability.
-However, it is important to seek out information about course requirements, including fieldwork, before enrolling in order to make realistic course choices.
+However, it is important to seek out information about course requirements, including WIL, before enrolling in order to make realistic course choices.

 Reasonable adjustments and disclosure

 You are the expert on your disability, how it affects you and what will be helpful and/or unhelpful.
 It is your responsibility to articulate your needs and to communicate if you feel that a placement is inappropriate and not able to meet your needs and have reasonable adjustments provided.
 You are encouraged to seek advice from a disability practitioner who will work with you and liaise with staff such as the WIL placement officer to identify strategies to assist you in meeting course requirements, including WIL activities.